5 Restorative Yoga Poses

 Supported Fish (Matsyasana)

-Place a block on one of its long sides on your yoga mat lengthwise; position it where your thoracic (upper) spine—the area between your shoulder blades—will be when you lie down.
+Place a block on one of its long sides, lengthwise on the center of your yoga mat; position it where your thoracic (upper) spine – the area between your shoulder blades – will be when you lie down.
 Then place another block on one of its short ends, perpendicular to your mat, where your head will rest.
 Slowly lie back with your legs extended out straight, your upper back and head resting on the blocks.
 Let your arms fall out to the sides with your palms turned up.
 Adjust the placement of the blocks as necessary to find your sweet spot.
 If the backbend is too intense for you, lower the height of the blocks.
 Stay here for five to 10 minutes and then slowly rise back up, pressing your hands into your mat for support.